maxwolf621/DesignPattern/Iterator and Composite.md

 	}
 }
 ```

-Implementing the Composite Menu
+Implementing the (composite)Menu
-Each menu has menu items stored in different types of collections (aggregates such as ArrayList, standard array or HashMap).
+- Each menu has menu items stored in different types of collections (aggregates such as ArrayList, standard array or HashMap).
 ```java
 import java.util.Iterator;
 import java.util.ArrayList;